raerpo/ConkyElementaryOS/README.md

 rm ConkyInfinityElementary.zip
 chmod +x .start-conky.sh
 ```
+- You can close the terminal.
 - In System Settings go to Startup Applications and clic in Add button.
 In the command box insert `./.start-conky.sh` and clic "Add"
+- Close session and enter again.

 Modifications from Infinity Conky: